The Ranger Clutch Fluid Protocol

 loads can cause malfunction of the slave.

-under the demands of launch and strong shifts may suffer a
+A slipping clutch placed under the demands of launch and strong

-catastrophic failure.
-You may have seen pictures of those events.
+shifts may suffer a catastrophic failure.
+You may have seen

+pictures of those events.
 Quite ugly and not warrantied by anyone.
-Last one I saw cost the

-car owner $13K in out-of-pocket repairs.
-Pressure plate exploded;
+Last one I saw cost the car owner $13K in out-of-pocket repairs.

-clutch fluid sprayed the headers causing a fire.
-Not a happy
+Pressure plate exploded; clutch fluid sprayed the headers causing a

-the limits of your clutch and don't exceed them.
-If the clutch is
+Moral of the story.
+Know the limits of your clutch and don't exceed

-slipping, get a new one with appropriate clamping
+them.
+If the clutch is slipping, get a new one with appropriate

-power.
+clamping power.